Mavis Staples: Biography

 The Staples sang "message" songs like "Long Walk to D.C." and "When Will We Be Paid?," bringing their moving and articulate music to a huge number of young people.
 The group signed to Stax Records in 1968, joining their gospel harmonies and deep faith with musical accompaniment from members of Booker T. and the MGs.
-The Staple Singers hit the Top 40 eight times between 1971 and 1975, including two No. 1 singles, "I'll Take You There", produced by Al Bell and recorded and mixed by Terry Manning, "Let's Do It Again," and a No. 2 single "Who Took the Merry Out of Christmas?"
+The Staple Singers hit the top 40 eight times between 1971 and 1975, including two No. 1 singles, "I'll Take You There" (produced by Al Bell and recorded and mixed by Terry Manning) and "Let's Do It Again", and the No. 2 single "Who Took the Merry Out of Christmas?".

-Mavis made her first solo foray while at Epic Records with The Staple Singers, releasing a lone single "Crying in the Chapel" to little fanfare in the late 1960s.
+Mavis made her first solo foray while at Epic Records with the Staple Singers, releasing a lone single "Crying in the Chapel" to little fanfare in the late 1960s.
 The single was finally re-released on the 1994 Sony Music collection Lost Soul.
 Her first solo album would not come until a 1969 self-titled release for the Stax label.
 After another Stax release, Only for the Lonely, in 1970, she released a soundtrack album, A Piece of the Action, on Curtis Mayfield's Curtom label.
 A 1984 album (also self-titled) preceded two albums under the direction of rock star Prince; 1989's Time Waits for No One, followed by 1993's The Voice, which People magazine named one of the Top Ten Albums of 1993.
 Her 1996 release, Spirituals & Gospels: A Tribute to Mahalia Jackson, was recorded with keyboardist Lucky Peterson.
-The recording honours Mahalia Jackson, a close family friend and a significant influence on Mavis Staples's life.
+The recording honors Mahalia Jackson, a close family friend and a significant influence on Mavis Staples's life.